 For each news source, we pick a sample of articles that are most prominently featured on that source’s website over several news cycles.
-We typically have at least 10-15 articles rated per source, but for larger sources (such as the New York Times and Washington Post) we have over 100 articles in our sample.
+We typically have at least 15 articles rated per web source, but for larger sources (such as the New York Times and Washington Post) we have over 100 articles in our sample.
 We rate all types of articles, including those labeled analysis or opinion by the news source, and the dominant factor for how we select articles from a page is prominence.

 Each analyst has gone through extensive training on Ad Fontes Media’s rating methodology, which is based on content analysis of articles.

-Each analyst gives each article ratings on three individual reliability sub-factors of 1) Expression, 2) Veracity, and 3) Headline/Graphic, and then the analyst gives the article an “Overall” reliability rating.
+Each analyst rates each article on three individual reliability sub-factors of 1) Expression, 2) Veracity, and 3) Headline/Graphic, and then the analyst gives the article an “Overall” reliability rating.
 Each of these ratings are on a numerical scale between 0-64, with 0 being the least reliable and 64 being the most reliable.